DarthWound/Argos-scripts/README.md

 # Argos-scripts
-My Argos (gnome extension) scripts
+Custom scripts to use with [Argos](https://extensions.gnome.org/extension/1176/argos/)

+WIP